Age 3 – 4 years

 Socially, young children develop a sense of self as part of a community of learners.
 Children often work together, play games, and present materials to younger students as mastery is achieved.
 Show-and-Tell and Circle Time provide an opportunity to build confidence when speaking to a group, and our music program encourages joyful self-expression culminating in performances for parents.
 As children grow in the classroom they take on roles of increasing leadership, fostering a deep respect for others and their work, and an awareness of their own agency both in relationships and in the greater world.

-Discover our unique preschool programs by arranging a private tour:
+Discover our unique Casa programs by arranging a private tour:

 Practical Life materials teach the children to learn to care for themselves, for their environment and for others.
 Through tasks such as polishing, pouring, sorting, buttoning, lacing, wiping up a spill, cleaning a table, or sweeping up a mess, children develop self-confidence, a sense of sequence, develop concentration, independence and good work habits.